TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-create-standalone.md

 	productPesIds=""
 	cloudEnvironments="public"
 />
-# We ran diagnostics on your resource and found an issue
+# We ran diagnostics on your resource and found an allocation failure

 <!--issueDescription-->
 We detected that a create operation for virtual machine **<!--$vmname-->myVM<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** encountered an allocation failure.<br>